1996 California Proposition 218: Article XIII C – Local Government Taxes

 Section 3 of Proposition 218 added Article XIII C to the California Constitution.
-Article XIII C relates primarily to local government taxes, including applicable voter approval requirements.

 Section 1 of Article XIII C contains definitions applicable to the article.
 Section 1 also defines the types of taxes local governments may levy.
 A "general tax" is defined as any tax imposed for general governmental purposes.
 A "special tax" is defined as any tax imposed for specific purposes, including a tax imposed for specific purposes which is placed into a general fund.
 The general versus special tax distinction existed in California prior to Proposition 218, but Proposition 218 contains a broader definition of "special tax" as also including taxes imposed for specific purposes that are placed into a general fund.

 Section 1 definitions also include the term "local government" setting forth the various public entities subject to the article.
-The term "local government" for purposes of Proposition 218 is very broadly defined to counter a previously narrow interpretation given by the California Supreme Court under Proposition 13 which created loopholes allowing some local governments to circumvent constitutional two-thirds voter approval requirements for local taxes.
+The term "local government" for purposes of Proposition 218 is broadly defined to counter a previously narrow interpretation given by the California Supreme Court under Proposition 13 which created loopholes allowing some local governments to circumvent constitutional two-thirds voter approval requirements for local taxes.
 Government entities subject to Proposition 218 provisions are local and regional governments, including counties, cities, a city and county, school districts, community college districts, public authorities, joint powers agencies, and special districts such as water or fire districts.
 The "local government" definition also expressly states that it includes charter cities having a local charter (similar to a local constitution) as their primary source of government powers and authority.

 If a local government tax is legally dedicated for one or more specific purposes it is a special tax.
 Proposition 218 also requires certain taxes relating to real property (e.g., parcel taxes) be levied as special taxes.
 Proposition 218 further specifies that many local governments, including school districts, do not have the power to levy general taxes which means that such local governments (known as special purpose districts or agencies) can only legally levy special taxes.

 To the extent a local government has the power to levy a general tax and that a particular tax is not required to be levied as a special tax, a tax is general only when its revenues are placed into the general fund of the local government and are available for expenditure for any and all governmental purposes.